HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring Content-Security-Policy Frame Options

 The HCL Digital Experience 9.5 Helm Chart allows you to configure `Content-Security-Poilcy` for all the `addon` to Core applications such as Digital Asset Management or Ring API.
 This allows you to frame DX and other addon applications provided that you provide the URLs of the applications in the `Content-Security-Policy` configuration.
+This is also useful as a way to mitigate Clickjacking attacks.

 You can define a list of allowed URLs for a specific application using the following syntax in your `custom-values.yaml`:
 ```
    # Networking specific configuration
    networking: